 Tolerability.
-Table 9 summarizes tolerability information from published randomized trials.
-There was no difference between celecoxib versus nonselective NSAIDs or rofecoxib versus nonselective NSAIDs in withdrawals due to adverse events.
-In general total adverse events were similar for coxibs and nonselective NSAIDs, but celecoxib was better than ibuprofen 800mg tid or diclofenac 75mg bid in the largest celecoxib study.
-GI adverse events, primarily abdominal pain, diarrhea, and nausea, were consistently lower for coxibs than for nonselective NSAIDs, even in studies which permitted the use of H2 blockers in the NSAID group.
+Tables 10 and 11 summarize tolerability information from 11 published randomized trials.
+There was no difference between celecoxib versus NSAIDs or rofecoxib versus NSAIDs in withdrawals due to adverse events, with one exception.
+A 2003 publication of a 12-week trial in 660 RA patients reported significantly less discontinuations due to adverse events for rofecoxib 50 mg than naproxen 500 mg (5.0% vs 9.1%; p<0.05).122 In general total adverse events were similar for coxibs and nonselective NSAIDs, but celecoxib was better than ibuprofen 800mg tid or diclofenac 75mg bid in the largest celecoxib study.63 GI adverse events, primarily abdominal pain, diarrhea, and nausea, were consistently lower for coxibs than for nonselective NSAIDs, even in studies which permitted the use of H2 blockers in the NSAID group.
 In most studies these adverse events are described as mild or moderate because they did not result in discontinuation of the drug.
 The magnitude of difference is probably one GI adverse event for every 20 patients treated.
 Coxibs may be associated with a lower incidence of anemia than nonselective NSAIDs, but because only a few studies report this outcome publication bias cannot be ruled out.